 Getting Started with Pandas and Matplotlib

-The rich ecosystem of Python libraries is one of the reasons why Python is the standard choice for data science.
+The large ecosystem of libraries is one of the reasons Python is a popular choice for data science.
+Yet with so many different libraries available, it can be tough to know where to start.

-pandas is a Python library for working with tabular data - data with rows and columns.
+Pandas is a Python library for working with tabular data.

 You can install pandas with pip, a Python package manager: